 - Delta has a wide variety of aircraft in their fleet, while Southwest focuses solely on the Boeing 737.

 - Delta has a large international route network serving 50+ countries.
-Southwest’s international market on the other hand, is much smaller and more closer to home featuring destinations to 10 countries (places like Central America and the Caribbean).
+Southwest’s international market on the other hand, is much smaller and more closer to home (places like Central America and the Caribbean).

-- Delta offers first class and premium economy seating on domestic and short haul international routes.
-Every seat on every Southwest Airlines flight is considered economy class.
+- Delta offers first class on domestic and short haul international routes.
+Southwest does not.

 - Delta has a large number of international airline partners and is part of the SkyTeam network.
 Southwest is going at it alone and is not part of any joint ventures or airline alliances.